matoanbach/RHCSA/Sample Exams/largeone.md

 64. On rhcsa1 Install package group called “Development Tools” and capture its information in /var/tmp/systemtools.out file.

 65. On rhcsa1 lock user account user70.
 Use regular expressions to capture the line that shows the lock and store the output in file /var/tmp/user70.lock.

+66. Configure passwordless ssh access for user100 from rhcsa1 to rhcsa2.
+Copy the directory /etc/sysconfig from rhcsa1 to rhcsa2 under /var/tmp/remote securely.